huynguyenstart/Stepper-motor-Arduino-driver/README.md

-# This code will be used to run a micro stepper motor without Driver.
+# This Arduino code will be used to run a micro stepper motor without Driver.

 Tutorial Video: https://youtu.be/xEjfAWV3WWU